It was November. The weather in Texas had finally cooled, and the holiday season was upon us.

 (holiday traditions, coaching soccer teams, driving to music lessons, school activities, church functions, etc.).

-And, we would do all this while struggling with a tremendously fierce eating disorder in our home
+And, we would do all this while caregiving for a daughter with a tremendously fierce eating disorder.

 This strategy just wasn't working